🇨🇳 中文

 Task decomposition✅ tasks.md✅ writing-plans

-TDD enforcement✅ Tests before code
+TDD enforcement✅ tests-first, deletes pre-written code

-Code review✅ Automatic code-review
+Code review✅ automatic code-review

-Git branch isolation✅ Worktree
+Git branch isolation✅ using-git-worktrees

 Systematic debugging✅ systematic-debugging

-Pre-completion verification✅ verification
+Pre-completion verification✅ verification-before-completion

 With this table in mind, it’s clear what breaks when you remove each tool.